top of page

 Who we are

 The Virginia Alliance for PANS/PANDAS Action (VA4PA), launched in March 2023, is a grassroots community of parents, patients and other advocates from all corners of Virginia and beyond.
-VA4PA is fighting to ensure that every Virginian has access to private insurance or Medicaid coverage for the timely diagnosis and treatment of PANS/PANDAS, as well as working to improve awareness, detection, and treatment of the disease.
-TEAM & PHOTO GALLERY >>
+VA4PA's mission is to fight to ensure that every Virginian has access to private insurance or Medicaid coverage for the timely diagnosis and treatment of PANS/PANDAS.

 What we do